Linux Foundation Staff

 - Jennifer Cloer, Director of Communications & Community

 - Dan Kohn, Senior Strategist

 Zemlin’s career spans three of the largest technology trends to rise over the last decade: mobile computing, cloud computing and open source software.
-Today, as executive director of The Linux Foundation, he uses this experience to accelerate the adoption of Linux and support the future of computing.
+Today, as executive director of The Linux Foundation, he uses this experience to accelerate innovation in technology through the use of open source and Linux.

-Zemlin has been recognized as a top Linux and open source blogger and is widely quoted in the press on Linux and the changing economics of the technology industry.
-His writing has appeared in Businessweek, Wired, and other top technology journals.
-He is a regular keynote speaker at industry events such as the Atlantic Big Science Summit, OSCON, LinuxCon, Gartner Group Forums, and TEDx, among others.
-Zemlin advises a variety of startups, including Splashtop, and sits on the boards of the Global Economic Symposium, Open Source For America and Chinese Open Source Promotion Union.
+Zemlin has been recognized for his insights on the changing economics of the technology industry.
+His writing has appeared in Businessweek, Wired, and other top technology journals and he is a regular keynote speaker at industry events.
+Zemlin advises a variety of startups, including Splashtop and sits on the boards of the Global Economic Symposium, Open Source For America and Chinese Open Source Promotion Union.
 Learn more about Zemlin’s insights in his blog.

 Mike Woster is the head of worldwide business development for the Linux Foundation expanding industry and corporate end user participation in the Linux platform and community.
 Woster most recently served as global account executive at Intel.
 Prior to that, he held a variety of roles in product marketing, customer marketing, and channels sales in the US and Europe.
 Both on the job and in his free time as a long time Linux user and advocate, Woster has helped major corporations, schools and small business migrate from proprietary operating systems to Linux.
 He holds an MBA from the Kellogg School of Management at Northwestern University and a B.S. in Computer Science from Texas A&M University.
 In his spare time, he serves as a director on a non-profit financial endowment board.